Jimwi/ilets_words/day30/8 Higher Education in Focus: Taking the Mystery out of Admissions.md

 Yeah.
 No. So, you know, we try and keep the incoming class international population

 Being very diverse.
-So this is an intent, but
+So this is an `intent`, but

 Right.
 But we want it to be geographically diverse.
 You know, worldwide.
 But, you know, it can also be overwhelming.
 There are institutions out there that go very deep in to China, as an example.
 And, you know, have 1,000 Chinese international students on their campus.
 Well, we don't want that.
 We want great diversity because it's going to lend to the learning environment.